Archima20/Python/README.md

 **6- Automation**:

-Python is widely used for automating tasks such as data extraction, file management, and repetitive processes.
+Python is widely used for automating tasks like data extraction, file management, and repetitive processes.

 **7- Artificial Intelligence and Machine Learning**: